ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 Semantic Publishing Benchmark v1.0
 ----------------------------------

-This benchmark is deprecated, please use the [Semantic Publishing Benchmark v2.0](https://github.com/ldbc/ldbc_spb_bm_2.0) for new experiments.
+:warning: This benchmark is deprecated, please use the [Semantic Publishing Benchmark v2.0](https://github.com/ldbc/ldbc_spb_bm_2.0) for new experiments.

 ### Introduction